jguemarez/BookSearchEngine/README.md

 ## Description

-  The Social Network API offers the following functionality:

  1.Users can be created by adding a username and email.
 Those fields can be modified and they can be deleted from the database at any time.